raysas/pangenomicGxG-network/readme.md

 # Capstone project - Spring 2024

-## _Exploring Antimicrobial Resistance Mechanisms Through a Pangenome-Scale Epistatic Interactions Network_

-This is a final year capstone project for the bachelors degree in Bioinformatics at LAU.
+_This is a final year capstone project for the bachelors degree in Bioinformatics at LAU.
 The work was a literature based project conducted and presented during spring semester 2024.
 It was a comprehensive computational project that involved network science, data mining and statitical analysis, with a focus on genomics data, pangenomics and antimicrobial resistance.
-The repository is a public version of the project, with hidden commit history and results reported, aiming to showcase work done and computational methods used.
+The repository is a public version of the project, with hidden commit history and results reported, aiming to showcase work done and computational methods used._

+## Exploring Antimicrobial Resistance Mechanisms Through a Pangenome-Scale Epistatic Interactions Network

 ### Graphical Abstract